 Rwanda is a tiny country in the heart of Africa, fractionally south of the equator.
 The population of Rwanda is 10 million people – the densest population in continental Africa.
 The vast majority of Rwandans engage in subsistence agriculture.
 Rwanda is beautiful, lush, fertile and hilly – it is known as the Land of a Thousand Hills.

 Our volunteer projects are based around Volcanoes National Park where there are gorilla safaris and wildlife viewing in the lush hillsides.
-Teams are transported from their accommodation each day to the project site.

 Volunteers can visit several memorials, museums and other centres that are dedicated to the Rwandan genocide that saw more than one million people killed in 1994.
 That dark history is in the country’s past, as Rwanda has worked to move forward from the genocide that was ended by a military victory.